Dino-Kupinic/dino-kupinic.dev/content/project/schulbuchaktion.md

 Though, the rights protection (via middleware) to resources is managed by LDAP roles and groups.
 In order for that to work, minor one-time changes have to be made to the LDAP server.

-## Case study of converting a Excel file to a whole Full-Stack App